moonglum/dotfiles/README.md

 ![Image of the powerline](http://images.moonglum.net/tmux-version-3.png)

-I also use [tmuxinator](https://github.com/aziz/tmuxinator) to setup my development sessions. tmux is so ingrained in my workflow that I start it automatically whenever I open a new iTerm2 window via the `Send text at start` option with `tmux new-session -A -s standard`.
+I also use [tmuxinator](https://github.com/aziz/tmuxinator) to setup my development sessions.

-I also use [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) for emacs to fix some issues with the pasteboard.

 ## Vim